mahynski/pychemauth/README.md

 Chemometric Authentication
 ==========================
-This is a centralized repository of common (and emerging) tools to perform chemometric analysis implemented in python.
+This is a centralized repository of common (and emerging) tools implemented in python to perform chemometric authentication.
 These methods are designed to be compatible with [scikit-learn's estimator API](https://scikit-learn.org/stable/developers/develop.html) so they can be deployed in pipelines used with GridSearchCV, etc.

+Authentication is typically a [one-class classification (OCC)](https://en.wikipedia.org/wiki/One-class_classification), or class modeling, problem.

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)